rajpurkarlab/cheXlocalize/download_instructions.md

 ---

-You'll be asked to select an Azure resource to connect to; select _Blob container_.
+You'll be asked to select an Azure resource to connect to.
+Select _Blob container_.

 ---